dylanthebean/11ty-blog/src/blog/learning-to-learn-blog.md

 ---
 ## My Blog

 The goal of this blog is to be open and honest about my journey.
 I need a place to try to cement the new things that I’m attempting to learn, and hopefully shake my old brass attitude towards learning along the way.
-Whether it’s code, design, or just life I plan to have this green dot being the start of an ever-growing digital garden.
+Whether it’s code, design, or just life, I plan to have this green dot be the start of an ever-growing digital garden.

 ![sugar, spice, and everything nice.](/assets/blog/powerpuff-girls-sugar.gif)